oaworks/oa-works/about/vision.md

 ## *Vision*: A just and kind information age

-We’re striving for a world where information ecosystems are designed and built to reduce inequality, protect human rights, and feel kinder.
-That can start with opening up how we share research so it’s possible to publish fairly, freely, and quickly while rewriting the rules to include people so often marginalized.
+We’re striving for a world where information ecosystems get built to reduce inequality, protect human rights, and feel kinder.
+That can start with opening up how we share research.
+We want to make publishing fair, free, and open while rewriting the rules to include people too often marginalized.

 ## *Mission*: Build powerfully simple open access tools